Junotas/React-Vite-TS-Tailwind-StartPage/README.md

 This project is designed to be easily extensible, so here are some ideas for future enhancements to add extra functionality and make it even more versatile:

-- **🔑 Authentication**: Considering adding Firebase Auth, Auth0, or another authentication provider for user login support.
+- **🔑 Authentication**: Consider adding Firebase Auth, Auth0, or another authentication provider for user login support.
-- **🧩 Component Libraries**: Add a library like Material-UI for ready-made components that are customizable and accessible.
 - **🔧 Linting & Formatting**: Configure ESLint and Prettier for code consistency and readability.